African dresses vary from brightly colored textiles to abstractly embroidered robes, to colorful beaded bracelets and necklaces.

 The word “dashiki” comes from the Yoruba word danshiki, used to refer to the loose-fitting pullover which originated in West Africa as a functional work tunic for men, comfortable enough to wear in the heat.

 Recently, it has gained popularity all over the world.
-We see celebs such as Chris Brown, Rihanna, etc. wearing the African fashion dress.
+We see celebs such as Chris Brown, Rihanna, etc. wearing African fashion dresses.

 Check out Serwaa Amihere styles.